Do not fret if you see your Orchid flowers falling off after the season’s first bloom, as it could be a natural occurrence.

 5. Transplant Shock

-The Orchids will suffer from shock if the timing of repotting goes awry, along with any change in the conditions provided to them.
+Orchids will suffer from shock if the timing of repotting goes awry, along with any change in the conditions.

-Generally, the thumb rule of repotting Orchids claims to do it once every 1 to 2 years during the fall after flowering or during the active season.
+Generally, Orchids need repotting every 1-2 years during the fall after flowering or during the active season.

-Moreover, your Orchid may even skip its nutrient meals, showing a sign of distress, causing the flowers to fall off and hamper their appeal.
+Hence, your Orchid may skip its meals, causing the flowers to fall off and hamper their appeal.

-- Place the repotted plant in low light for at least 3 to 4 weeks before placing it in bright indirect sunlight.
+- Place the repotted plant in low light for at least 3-4 weeks before placing it in bright indirect sunlight.

-- Always change the potting mix during each repot, and never use the same mix again.
+- Always change the potting mix during each repot.

-- Avoid uprooting or transplanting your Orchid when it is dormant in winter.
+- Avoid repotting your Orchid when it is dormant in winter.

-- Keep misting the leaves daily for two weeks after repotting in the daytime or morning so that leaves can dry before dark.
+- Keep misting the leaves daily for 2 weeks after repotting in the daytime or morning.

-- While misting, add 2-3 drops of phosphorous-based fertilizer once a week to the water, starting from the second week of repotting.
+- While misting, offer 2-3 drops of phosphorous-based fertilizer to the water weekly, starting from the second week of repotting.

-If your Orchid is losing its flowers due to distress from lack of care or undergoing a stressful situation, try to revive them.
+If your Orchid is losing its flowers due to a stressful situation, try to revive them by cutting off their flowering stem.

-Cutting off the spent spike and preparing your Orchid to produce more vigorous blooms for the next season is more reasonable.
+You can cut off the spent spike to prepare your Orchid for producing more vigorous blooms for the next season.

 - Choose the spike you want to remove, as different spikes need a different approach for pruning.